ayeshLK/ballerina-social-media/README.md

 ## Try out

-- To start the completed setup run `docker compose up -f ./_resources/docker-compose.yml`
+- To start the completed setup run `docker compose -f ./_resources/docker-compose.yml up`
 - To send request open `social-media-request.http` file using VS Code with `REST Client` extension
 - To open the frontend type `http://localhost:3001`in the browser